 The Merchant of Venice

-offers a slightly more optimistic ending.
-Portia and Nerissa, disguised as men, both trick their husbands into giving up their wedding rings, a symbolic gesture which suggests both women intend to exercise power within their marriages.
+offers a slightly more empowering ending.
+In that play Portia and Nerissa disguise themselves as men and test their new husbands by tricking them into giving up their wedding rings, a symbolic gesture which suggests both women intend to exercise power within their marriages.

 Women dress up as men in many of Shakespeare’s plays, often as a dramatic device to further the plot.
 By making his female characters cross-dress, Shakespeare gave himself the opportunity to put them in situations from which real-life women would have been barred.
 In

 for instance, Viola disguises herself as the young man “Cesario” and offers to help Duke Orsino woo Countess Olivia, something a noblewoman would never have been allowed to do.
 Elizabethans largely believed that women lacked the intelligence, rationality, courage, and other qualities necessary to perform roles reserved for men.
 However, whenever Shakespeare’s cross-dressing women take on traditionally male roles, they usually do a better job than their male counterparts.
 In

 The Merchant of Venice,

 none of the male characters can think of a way to rescue Antonio from a contract that allows the moneylender Shylock to take “a pound of flesh” from his body.
 But when Portia arrives in court disguised as a lawyer, she demonstrates a legal savvy that no other male character possesses.
 Portia brilliantly points out that Shylock may be legally entitled to a pound of Antonio’s flesh, but that “no jot of blood” can be spilled in the process.

 Although shrewd young women appear frequently in Shakespeare’s plays, mature women are conspicuously absent.
 Mothers in particular are missing.
 In